An elder of the Village of Peace community, arms raised joyfully to a clear sky in the Negev, Dimona

 Experience the Village Firsthand

-Join us for a Sacred Visitation, guided tours, plant-based meals, cultural workshops, and sixty years of living history, all in one place.
-Life Seekers are welcome every day.
+Join us for a Sacred Visitation, guided tours, plant-based meals, cultural workshops, and 50 plus years of living history, all in one place.
+Life Seekers are welcome Sunday through Friday.